13 Packaging Cost per Order Statistics For eCommerce Stores

 3. Box-making machines that create custom-sized packages on demand

-These technologies typically deliver ROI within 12-18 months for medium-volume operations.
+These technologies can deliver ROI within 12-18 months for some medium-volume operations, though payback periods vary by order volume, labor rates, and equipment costs.
 Even simple changes like standardizing packing procedures can reduce material waste by 10-15%.

 Frequently Asked Questions